Jordonbc/HarmonyLink/README.md

   <img src="Images/SteamDeckExample.jpg" alt="HarmonyLinkExample" height="480"/>
 </p>

-The picture above shows a packaged Shipping build of a UE5 project with the HarmonyLink plugin enabled.
-Widgets we're added to the viewport to display these values.
+The picture above shows a packaged Win64 (exe) Shipping build of a UE5 project with the HarmonyLink plugin enabled running via Proton.
+Widgets were added to the viewport to display these values.
 The values are updated on tick, with no noticable performance loss.

+As you can see, Even though it's running on Proton, we can still detect the underlying system specifications.

 ## Integration Guide